fabohax/badbot/README.md

 ## Support

-For any questions not covered by the documentation or for further information about the bot, we encourage you to message at 40230@pm.me.
+For any questions not covered by the documentation or for further information about the bot, you can message at 40230@pm.me.